 What should you consider in your OSCE preparation?

-• Review Clinical Knowledge: Ensure you have a strong foundation in clinical knowledge and theory relevant to the examination.
+- Review Clinical Knowledge: Ensure you have a strong foundation in clinical knowledge and theory relevant to the examination.
 Ensure that you have revised past OSCE questions and scenarios.
+Companies such as OSKEY and Mock-OSCE offer valuable resources where you can practice a range of different scenarios to help sharpen your skills.

 Conclusion